alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

 In particular, it used `flow.run_console()`, which uses an authentication method which has been deprecated for over a year.
 A [Stack Overflow answer][so_answer] suggested I use `flow.run_local_server()`, and that was more successful.

-Here's the first script I got working, which uses a slightly modified authentication flow:
+Here's the first script I got working, which is a modified version of the sample code:

 ```python
 import googleapiclient.discovery  # pip install google-api-python-client==1.7.2